-- Simplification – Replace complex organizational, governance, and process models with simpler models that decrease costs, increase efficiencies and decrease risks
+Simplify – Replace complex organizational, governance and process models with simpler models that decrease costs, increase efficiencies and decrease risks

 We can’t achieve our strategic goals overnight – we recognize that change is a process and takes time and attention to implement.
 We’ll work to achieve change across the A&M System by using this approach: